michaelw-gh/cspace-converter/README.md

 cspace-converter
 ===

-Migrate denormalized or semi-structured data to CollectionSpace from CSV.
+Migrate data to CollectionSpace from CSV.

 Getting Started
 ---